greensopinion/multigauge/README.md

 # multigauge

-Provides a widget that can render a gauge with multiple datasets.
+Provides a Flutter widget that can render a gauge with multiple datasets.

 <img src="https://raw.githubusercontent.com/greensopinion/multigauge/main/multigauge.png">